Greg Maddux: Pitching profile

 Publicly, however, Maddux is dismissive of his reputation, saying, "People think I'm smart?
 You know what makes you smart?
 Locate your fastball down and away.
 That's what makes you smart.
 You talk to Sandy Koufax, Bob Gibson, or Tom Seaver.
 They'll all tell you the same thing.
 It's not your arm that makes you a great pitcher.
 It's that thing between both of your ears we call a brain."

 To this day, Maddux maintains Koufax, Gibson, and Seaver are the three best pitchers of the "live ball" era of baseball.
 Informed by The Sporting News he had been voted best pitcher of the 1990s, he replied, "It [the award] could have gone to Glavine or Smoltz just as easily and each would have deserved it.
 They're both great pitchers."

 Maddux never walked more than 82 batters in any season of his career, averaging fewer than 2 walks per game.
 In 1997, Maddux allowed 20 walks in 232+ innings, or 0.77 per nine innings.
 In 2001, he set a National League record by going 721/3 innings without giving up a walk.

 Maddux's low walk totals also kept his pitch counts down, enabling him to go deeper into games.
 In 31 starts, Maddux threw nine innings with 100 or fewer pitches.
-Ten of those starts were under 90 pitches, including a 77-pitch complete game in July 1997, the most efficient start by any pitcher since 1979.
-In recognition of this, the statistic describing a complete game shut-out thrown in less than 100 pitches was named after him.
-Maddux is the career leader for this stat, having pitched thirteen such games.
+Ten of those starts were under 90 pitches, including a 78-pitch complete game in July 1997, the most efficient start by any pitcher since 1979.
+In recognition of this, the statistic describing a complete game shut-out thrown in fewer than 100 pitches was named after him.
+Maddux is the career leader for this stat, having pitched 13 such games.

 He is also known to finish the game quickly.
 On June 27, 1998, he pitched a complete-game shutout against the Toronto Blue Jays in 102 pitches, but it was his fastest game in terms of time: 106 minutes, or 1 hour 46 minutes.
 This is including the customary 6th-inning timeout and mound visit.